djinn1540/ReStore-Kitchen-Pricing-Application/README.md

 	7. Enter a name for the shortcut.
 	8. Left-click the "Finish" button.

 3. Replace the "logo.png" file with the logo of your organization.  **Note:** Your logo must be in a PNG file format and be named "logo".
-The logo should also span up to 65% of paper you will print on.
+The logo should also span only up to 65% of paper you will print on.

 Now we should be ready to use!